SwiftERM Hyper-personalisation for ecommerce email marketing

 • Set a clear objective: are you aiming to increase your followers, engage your audience, promote new products, or grow your email list?
 The objective will dictate your sweepstake’s rules.

 • Define the contest’s entry method based on your objective.
 For example, if you want to increase your follower count, ask people to follow your page and tag a few friends to be considered.
-If you wish to promote new products, ask people to sign up and get notified for the launch.
+If you wish to promote new products, ask people to sign up and get notified of the launch.

 Beauty brands master customer acquisition